History of Greeks in Baltimore

 The history of Greeks in Baltimore dates back to the late 19th and early 20th centuries.
 Baltimore is home to one of the largest Greek American communities in the United States.
 The community is centered in the Greektown and Highlandtown neighborhoods of East Baltimore.

 Demographics

-In 1920, 699 foreign-born White people in Baltimore spoke the Greek language.
+In 1920, 699 foreign-born White people in Baltimore spoke the Greek language as their mother tongue.

 In 1940, around 1,200 Greek Americans lived in Baltimore.
 In the same year 1,193 immigrants from Greece lived in Baltimore.
 These immigrants comprised 2% of the city's foreign-born white population.

 The Greek community in the Baltimore metropolitan area numbered 16,764 as of 2000, making up 0.7 percent of the area's population.
 In the same year Baltimore city's Greek population was 2,693, 0.4% of the city's population.

+As of 2011, immigrants from Greece were the twenty-fourth largest foreign-born population in Baltimore and the Greek language was the ninth most commonly spoken language among those who spoke English "less than very well".

 In 2013, an estimated 2,611 Greek Americans resided in Baltimore city, 0.4% of the population.

-As of September 2014, immigrants from Greece were the twenty-fourth largest foreign-born population in Baltimore and the Greek language was the ninth most commonly spoken language other than English.